TLe2023/DirectMarketing/README.md

 ##### **Handle multicollinear features:**

 Features are hierarchically clustered on the Spearman rank-order correlations.
-Then, one was used as the threshold to pick a single feature from each cluster.
+Then, one was picked as the threshold to select a single feature from each cluster.

 Features selected by the hierarchy clustering method with 1 as the threshold are: **'education', 'default_no', 'default_yes', 'loan_no', 'loan_unknown', 'marital_divorced', 'marital_unknown', 'housing_no', 'job_retired', 'age_early_career'**.